ietf-wg-cellar/ebml-specification/specification.markdown

 Data as written, measured in octets.
 The length provides a constraint in addition to the Length value of the definition of the corresponding EBML Element Type.
-This length **MUST** be expressed as either a non-negative integer or a range (see (#expression-of-range)) that consists of only non-negative integers and valid operators.
+This length **MUST** be expressed as either a nonnegative integer or a range (see (#expression-of-range)) that consists of only nonnegative integers and valid operators.

 The length attribute is **OPTIONAL**.
 If the